The Square — How You Locate Yourself in Space

 The Triad creates stability.

-A body can be stable and still be lost.
+A body can be grounded and still feel lost.

 This is where the Square emerges.

-but as the first structure that allows location within space.
+It is the first structure that allows awareness to locate itself within reality.

 From Three to Four: The Emergence of Direction